evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 With overboost, the Porsche Taycan 4S reaches a maximum power of 390 kW (530 hp / 523 bhp).
 Without overboost, it delivers 320 kW (435 hp / 429 bhp).
 The maximum torque is 640 Nm (472 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 4 seconds and reaches a top speed of 230 km/h (143 mph), demonstrating its solid performance.

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan 4S reaches a maximum power of 420 kW (571 hp / 563 bhp).
-Without overboost, it provides a strong 320 kW (435 hp / 429 bhp).
-The maxium torque is at 650 Nm (480 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.
+The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 420 kW (571 hp / 563 bhp) when using overboost.
+Without overboost, it still offers a robust 320 kW (435 hp / 429 bhp).
+The vehicle generates a maximum torque of 650 Nm (480 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reach a top speed of 250 km/h (155 mph).

 ## Battery, Range, and Charging